McCoyGroup/Psience/docs/Psience/BasisReps/StateSpaces/SelectionRuleStateSpace.md

 </div>

 Returns an diff'ed self and other.
 We get fundamentally different behaviour for `handle_subspaces` than without it.
 If we have it _on_ then differences are computed for each states in the intersection of the primary (key) states.
 If we have it off then the difference in the key states is computed and nothing more is done.
+- `:returns`: `SelectionRuleStateSpace`
+    >
 - `other`: `SelectionRuleStateSpace`
-    >No description...
-- `:returns`: `SelectionRuleStateSpace`
-    >No description...
+    >

 <a id="Psience.BasisReps.StateSpaces.SelectionRuleStateSpace.__getitem__" class="docs-object-method">&nbsp;</a>
 ```python